auriocus/VecTcl/40-design.md

 only difference is that the compiler doesn't emit upvar instructions for the local variables, and that the `vexpr` call itself is circumvented.

+### Comparison to expr

+Since `vexpr` is a functional superset of `expr`, most expressions which are executed by `expr` should run within `vexpr` and produce the same results.
+Apart from the obvious differences, that vexpr handles complex numbers and multi-component values, there are a few syntactic differences, which should briefly by explained in the following paragraphs.

+#### The case with $
+`expr` requires variable references to be prefixed with $, while `vexpr` expects that variable names appear bare.
+This choice is mostly due to the belief of the VecTcl author, that the $ in `expr` is largely a historic relict from the times when `expr` was used with unbraced expressions and the Tcl intepreter substituted the string value for a variable.
+Today, passing more than a single expression to `expr` is considered bad style, and the $ is not needed anymore in most cases.
+Since the $ is used to indicate value substitution, it would also be irritating in case of assignments. `$a=$b` as an assignment looks odd to the eye of the Tcl programmer (in contrast to, e.g. Perl or PHP).

+#### Command substitution using \[\]

+#### Strings

 Performance considerations
 --------------------------